TheCodeDaniel/TheCodeDaniel/README.md

 - 👋 Hi, I’m Daniel
-- 👀 I’m a Software Developer
+- 👀 I’m a Mobile Developer
-- 🌱 I mainly use Flutter
+- 🌱 I use Flutter to build my apps
-- 😊 I'm currently learning python
+- 😊 I love learning new thing's
-- 💞️ Looking forward to working with you
+- 💞️ It would be great if we work together
 - 📫 Reach out to me at thecodedaniel@gmail.com

 <!---